Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Method

 However, since our goal is to predict an ideal bivariate Gaussian distribution, relying solely on NLL loss can lead to potential issues in practice.
-First, examining Eq~\ref{Eq:NLL} reveals a potential imbalance in optimization.
-In practice, the model can reduce the second term in the loss more easily by focusing on minimizing the error between the predicted mean $\mu$ and the true position (ADE/FDE), rather than learning a meaningful covariance matrix.
+First, Eq~\ref{Eq:NLL} reveals a potential imbalance in optimization.
+In practice, the model can reduce the second term in the loss more easily by focusing on minimizing the error between the predicted mean and the true position, rather than learning a meaningful covariance matrix.
 Moreover, the first component of the loss encourages small covariance determinants, while the second component is better minimized with larger determinants.
 As a result, the model may fail to maintain a proper balance and lean toward one extreme, producing unrealistically small or large confidence intervals that do not accurately reflect true probabilities.
 Second, the squared Mahalanobis distance appears explicitly in the second term of the NLL formulation (Eq.~\ref{Eq:NLL}), incentivizing the model to reduce it toward zero to minimize the overall loss.
 This, however, may distort its expected distribution, causing it to deviate from the Chi-squared distribution, which naturally spans a broad range of values beyond zero.
-In order to address the potential limitations of NLL and also to predict bivariate Gaussian distributions satisfying the two aforementioned properties, we propose a new loss function that alongside minimizing MSE loss, forces the network to match the distribution of the squared Mahalanobis distances with the Chi-squared distribution.
+In order to address the potential limitations of NLL and predicting bivariate Gaussian distributions satisfying the two aforementioned properties, we propose a new loss function that forces the network to match the distribution of the squared Mahalanobis distances with the Chi-squared distribution while minimizing MSE.
+The MSE term explicitly penalizes errors in the predicted mean, whereas in both the NLL loss and the proposed calibration term, the discrepancy between the predicted mean and the ground truth is coupled with the predicted covariance, preventing direct supervision of mean.